lsst-sqre/sqr-039/index.rst

 Other users should be able to record enough information to allow the project to contact them (name and email, for example), and then be held for manual review and approval.
 The details of this approval flow will be fleshed out in later documents.

-Once the user's account has been craeted, the CILogon-provided identity will be mapped to a Science Platform account.
+Once the user's account has been created, the CILogon-provided identity will be mapped to a Science Platform account.
 Users will be able to associate multiple CILogon identities with the same Science Platform account.
 For example, a user may wish to sometimes authenticate using GitHub as an identity provider and at other times use the authentication system of their home institution.
 They will be able to map both authentication paths to the same account and thus the same access, home directory, and permissions.